Letters of Athol Cluny McPherson, January to March 1915 - Part 7

 come through him, but I believe he is going

-so get the stripes back in a day or two
+to get the stripes back in a day or two

 we all hope he does as he will be our

-Sergeant, I believe [[?]] who is our
+Sergeant, I believe Stevens who wa is our

-Sergeant is going home as he is crook
+Sergeant is going home as he is Crook

 4

-with rheumatism, - Vanston knows Frank Welb
+with rheumatism, - Vanston knows Frank Webb

-so write to mother by this mail so must close
+to write to mother by this mail so must close

 I hope “Plucks” Eczema will soon be alright